cunningham-lab/neurocaas_ensembles/docs/source/scripts.rst

 analyze_influence_confidence
 ----------------------------

-:code:`python analyze_influence_confidence.py --video-name STR --confidences FILE --labellist FILE --basefolder DIR --resultsfolder DIR`
+:code:`python analyze_influence_confidence.py --video-name STR --confidences FILE --labellist FILE --ensemblesfolder DIR`
+returns:

+    - (image) matrix showing the influence of each training frame on each output frame due to its inclusion in the training set or not `neurocaas_ensembles/images/influence_confidence_mat_{videoname,ensemblesfolder}`.
+    - (image) Per-training frame histogram of the influences across the entire test set for a given frame `neurocaas_ensembles/images/influence_confidence_frame{i}_hist_{videoname,ensemblesfolder}`.
+    - (pickled dict) dictionary giving processed confidence data as differences `neurocaas_ensembles/scripts/script_outputs/delta_confidence_data_{videoname,ensemblesfolder}`

+This script takes the `get_training_frames` and `parse_modelname` functions from `compare_models_groundtruth`

 We analyze the outputs of the previous file here.
 It's interesting to compare the values that we see here to those that we got from measuring the bias and variance in terms of the maximum position.
 It looks less clear that certain frames are contributing to/detracting from performance across the board, although we should quantify this to see.
 We can also see more widespread effects here- whereas the bias effects were limited to individual bands of the test video, it looks like the confidence effects can be seen across a wider range.